vGamba: Attentive State Space Bottleneck for efficient Long-range Dependencies in Visual Recognition: Introduction

 \section{Introduction}

 Modeling long-range dependencies (LRD) is essential in visual recognition for interpreting complex scenes where objects span large spatial regions, such as in instance segmentation or aerial imagery.
 Traditional convolutional neural network (CNN) backbones have dominated the field \cite{szegedy2015going,he2016deep,chollet2017xception,tan2019efficientnet,radosavovic2020designing}, and while their hierarchical structure allows effective feature extraction, their strong inductive bias and local receptive fields (RF) limit their ability to model LRD.
 To mitigate this, larger kernels and dilated convolutions have been used to expand the RF; however, larger kernels are computationally expensive, and dilation causes spatial discontinuities that reduce smooth LRD modeling \cite{ding2022scaling,yu2017dilated}.
+The evolution of bottleneck designs from CNNs to Transformers and more recently to State-Space Models (SSMs) is illustrated in Fig.~\ref{fig:cnn_vit}.
+While BoTNet improves LRD, its computational overhead is higher.
+A quantitative comparison of representative bottleneck designs in terms of parameters, FLOPs and accuracy is provided in Fig.~\ref{fig:bottleneck_bar}, highlighting the trade-offs between efficiency and performance.

-Consequently, Vision Transformers (ViT) \cite{dosovitskiy2021image} have gained popularity for their ability to capture LRD using self-attention (SA) mechanisms, which allow them to model global context more effectively than CNN, Fig.~\ref{fig:long_range}.
+Consequently, Vision Transformers (ViT) \cite{dosovitskiy2021image}, \cite{haruna2025exploring} have gained popularity for their ability to capture LRD using self-attention (SA) mechanisms, which allow them to model global context more effectively than CNN, as shown in the spatial transport and convergence results in Fig.~\ref{fig:long_range}.
 However, the computational cost of SA scales quadratically with sequence length, making ViT computationally expensive, especially for high-resolution images and real-time applications.
 Various techniques, such as low-rank factorization \cite{yang2024efficient}, linear approximation \cite{ma2021luna, song2021ufo}, and sparse attention \cite{chen2023sparsevit}, have been proposed to reduce computational costs while preserving performance.
 However, these approaches often involve trade-offs between efficiency and effectiveness.